Our work

 Compton Martin, St Michael the Archangel

-The Norman Grade I listed church of St Michael the Archangel is home to three species of bats, with serotines roosting in the porch roof, and Daubenton’s and soprano pipistrelle bats roosting inside the church.
+The Norman Grade I listed church of St Michael the Archangel is home to seven species of bats.

 Coston, St Andrew